 For a detailed description of a Box-and-Whisker plot, see Construction of a Box-and-Whisker plot.

-The Define variable dialog box for Box-and-whisker plot is similar to the one for Summary statistics:
+The dialog box for Box-and-Whisker plot is similar to the one for Summary statistics:

 If the data require a logarithmic transformation, then select the Logarithmic transformation option.